smborio/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_2.md

 We now link the true branch of node 1 to node 2 (of `prt2`).
 We now have three outcomes.

-Node 1: did they evaluate the expression in part 1 correctly?
+Node 1: did they evaluate their expression in part 1 correctly?
 If "yes" then go to node 2, else if "no" then exit with no marks.

 Node 2: did they get part 1 correct?  if "yes" then this is the ideal situation, full marks.
 If "no" then choose marks, as suit your taste in this situation, and add some feedback such as the following in Node 2, false feedback.

 <textarea readonly="readonly" rows="5" cols="120">
-Your answer to this part is correct, however you have got part 1 wrong!
+Your answer to this part is correct (It's not correct, it follows your answer from part 1 correctly), however you have got part 1 wrong!
 Please try both parts again!
 </textarea>

-###Stage 3: adding question tests###
+(This looks funny in the github veiwer as well, I don't know what happens when in the website)

+###Stage 3: adding question tests### (I didn't understand this section.
+I think more detail on the purpose of "question tests and deployed versions" is needed here or somewhere in the authoring guide.)

 It is probably sensible to add question tests.
 From the question preview window, click on `Question tests & deployed versions` link in the top right of the page.